KHB1698/khb1698.github.io/_pages/about.md

 # 🔥 News
+- *2025.12*: &nbsp;🎉 I am honored to be selected for CAST Youth Science and Technology Talent Cultivation Project Doctoral Student Special Program!
 - *2025.12*: &nbsp;🎉 Our paper "DBMambaPose: Decoupled Spatial-Temporal Bidirectional State Space Model for Efficient 3D Human Pose Estimation" has been accepted to ***PR***!
 - *2025.08*: &nbsp;🎉 My paper "DyCrowd: Towards Dynamic Crowd Reconstruction from a Large-scene Video" has been accepted to ***TPAMI***!
 - *2025.07*: &nbsp;🎉 Our paper "RESCUE: Crowd Evacuation Simulation via Controlling SDM-United Characters" has been accepted to ***ICCV*** as <span style="color: red; font-weight: bold;">Highlight</span>!